jibingl/ClassLabs/Lab - lamp.md

      ```
      mysql> show processlist;
      ```
-     #### Question: Can you find the connection currently you are using to interact with this database server?
+     #### Question 1: Can you find the connection currently you are using to interact with this database server?
 (Screenshot to show your answer)
 4. Now exit the MySQL console.
    ```
    mysql> exit;